SpookyGuru/DevJam-1/Labs/Core/Lab 10 Pivotal - Apigee Edge Service Broker/README.md

 # Use case

-You have an API Created in Pivotal Cloud Founday.
-You want to proxy it through Apigee Edge
+You have an API Created in Pivotal Cloud Foundry.
+You want to proxy it through Apigee Edge.

 # How can Apigee Edge help?

-The [Apigee Edge Service Broker for PCF](http://docs.pivotal.io/partners/apigee/index.html) enables developers to manage APIs for their PCF apps through the Apigee Edge management console.
+The [Apigee Edge Service Broker for PCF](http://docs.pivotal.io/partners/apigee/index.html) enable developers to manage APIs for their PCF apps through the Apigee Edge management console.

 This lab describes how to push a sample app to Pivotal Cloud Foundry (PCF), create an Apigee Edge service instance, and bind the application to it.
 After binding the application to the Apigee Edge service instance, requests to the app will be forwarded to an Apigee Edge API proxy for management.
-Its the same lab as listed in [PCF documentation](http://docs.pivotal.io/partners/apigee/proxying.html)
+It's the same lab as listed in [PCF documentation](http://docs.pivotal.io/partners/apigee/proxying.html)

 # Pre-requisites